 Are you struggling to see how building a home these days is still possible?
 What with inflation being higher than it has been in years, rising interest rates, and material cost increases – not to mention all the delays!

 We’ve heard many stories recently of New Zealanders having to put their projects on hold for these very reasons.
-People who’ve worked and saved hard to build a warm, healthy home, only to have their hearts broken when they’ve realised their dream isn’t going to happen anytime soon.
+People who’ve worked and saved hard to build a warm, healthy home, only to have their hearts broken when they’ve realised their dream isn’t going to happen anytime soon, due to increasing building costs.

-The driving force for our team at Green Abode is to help fellow Kiwis build their home – and not just any home, but a custom high-performing home (read “healthy, energy-efficient, warm home”), despite the current challenges.
+The driving force for Wellington builders Green Abode, is to help fellow Kiwis build their home – and not just any home, but a custom high-performing home (read “healthy, energy-efficient, warm home”), despite the current challenges.
 We’ve come up with our top 6 tips to make this goal achievable:

 1) Keep the size small